Apply to Truman

 - There is no additional application for admission or competitive scholarships.

-- All students are considered for scholarship no matter how they apply.
-Admission scholarships are released with your admission decision.
+- All students are considered for merit-based scholarships no matter how they apply.

-- Competitive scholarship review begins December 1, and all applicants are reviewed for .
+- Competitive scholarship review begins December 1.
 Recipients are notified via mail in February.
+Note, an essay and activities list are required for competitive scholarship consideration.

 - Transcript: Transcripts with at least six semesters of high school grades are required for admission review.
 If you are homeschooled, have a GED, or are graduating high school in less than four years, reach out to the Office of Admission to learn about what academic documents will be required.

-- Activities List: An activities list, or resume, is strongly encouraged for competitive scholarship review.
+- Activities List: An activities list, or resume, is required for competitive scholarship review.
 Activities lists can be uploaded within the application, emailed after submission, or mailed to the Office of Admission.

 Admission decisions are made on a rolling basis so it’s never too late to apply.